Operant Conditioning & Its Effects

 Behavior Modification

-Three types of responses are generally identified.
-These include neutral, reinforcing, and punishing.
-Neutral responses are neither negative nor positive.
-While reinforcing responses are deemed positive and punishing responses are deemed negative.
+Three types of responses are generally identified: neutral, reinforcing, and punishing.
+Neutral responses are neither negative nor positive, while reinforcing responses are positive and punishing responses are negative.
 Behavior shaping and token economy are examples of behavior modification.

 Token economy

-The concept is used to explain various behaviors from the learning process to language acquisition.
-One of its practical applications is the use of token money which is widely used in prisons, psychiatric hospitals, and schools.
+The concept explains various behaviors in learning and language acquisition.
+One practical application is the use of token money in prisons, psychiatric hospitals, and schools.

 An example of token economy includes a primary school teacher making use of stickers as token money to give rewards to young children.